Frequently Asked Questions

 Are chiropractors opposed to medical treatment?

-No, chiropractors recognize that there are many things that can go wrong with the body and frequently either medication or surgery are the only appropriate option.
+ABSOLUTELY NOT!
+Chiropractors recognize that there are many things that can go wrong with the body and frequently either medication or surgery are the only appropriate option.
 Each chiropractor is trained to know when they can help and when it is time to refer the patient to another healthcare provider.

 Is chiropractic treatment effective?